Experimental review on Majorana zero-modes in hybrid nanowires: Introduction

-Majorana zero-modes were intensively studied in recent years (see the research trend shown in Fig.~\ref{Fig1}).
-There have already been many fantastic review papers about Majoranas~\cite{Wilczek2009, Leijnse2012semi, Elliott2015, Sarma2015, Aguado2017, Lutchyn2018, Prada2019, Schuray2020}, mostly for Majorana theories.
-This review will briefly introduce recent experiment developments of one-dimensional Majorana devices, aiming to give a comprehensive overview and understanding of 1D-Majorana experiments.
+Majorana zero-modes have been intensively studied in recent years (see the research trend shown in Fig.~\ref{Fig1}) owing to their potential application in fault-tolerant quantum computing.
+There have already been many review papers about Majoranas~\cite{Wilczek2009, Leijnse2012semi, Elliott2015, Sarma2015, Aguado2017, Lutchyn2018, Prada2020, Schuray2020}, mainly on Majorana theories.
+This review will briefly introduce recent experimental developments of one-dimensional Majorana devices, aiming to give a comprehensive overview and understanding of one-dimensional Majorana experiments.

+Despite a series of observed signatures among a wide range of platforms, there clearly exist disputes over the nontriviality of the observations.
+To date, a common consensus of this field is that the concrete experimental evidence of the non-Abelian Majorana zero-mode is still missing.
+This experimental review will focus on the reported signatures of Majorana zero-modes and analyze why they are still not solid enough to demonstrate non-Abelian operations.

-We will still briefly introduce some fundamental conceptions of the Majorana theories, and here we start from anyons.
-Anyons, the two-dimensional particles with fractional statistics~\cite{Wilczek1982, Wilczek1990}, have been predicted to be able to perform quantum computation since the early '90s~\cite{Castagnoli1993}.
+First of all, we will briefly introduce some fundamental conceptions of the Majorana theories, and here we start from anyons.
+Anyons, particles defined in two-dimensional systems with fractional statistics~\cite{Wilczek1982, Wilczek1990}, have been predicted to be able to perform quantum computation since the early 1990s~\cite{Castagnoli1993}.
 It was further pointed out that anyon-based quantum computing is naturally fault-tolerant (without a large overhead of quantum error-correction) if the anyons' braiding group is non-Abelian~\cite{Kitaev2003}.
-This hardware-level fault-tolerance is endowed by the so-called topological protection~\cite{Nayak2008, Pachos2012}.
+This hardware-level fault tolerance is endowed by the so-called topological protection~\cite{Nayak2008, Pachos2012}.

 The quantum information encoded in non-Abelian anyons is only accessible when the anyons are brought together.
-Unitary operations, in the form of intertwining anyons that are wide apart, remain robust to disturbances, provided that the perturbations are weaker than the topological gap.
+Unitary operations, in the form of intertwining anyons that are wide apart, remain robust to disturbances, provided that the perturbations are weaker than the energy gap separating the excitations from the degenerate ground state.